 after the pooja the fire crackers can be burned. many people have their dinner after the pooja. many families exchange sweets with neighbors after doing pooja.

 burning diya or lamp:

-after the pooja, burn mustard oil diya and keep it below the tap and few diyas in the entrance of your home. keep diyas at all corner and rooms of your home so that no place is left in darkness. some people also keep diyas on crossroads (but its not essential). take care while crossing the cross roads as lot of black magic is done on this day. don’t step over any weird item kept on cross road.
+after the pooja, burn mustard oil diya and keep it below the tap and a few diyas at the entrance of your home. keep diyas at all corners and rooms of your home so that no place is left in darkness. some people also keep diyas on crossroads (but its not essential). take care while crossing the crossroads as a lot of black magic is done on this day. don’t step over any weird item kept on a cross road.

 on badi diwali you can burn as many diyas as you can.